fujaba/EMFeRTTC18/README.md

 ## Notes and Troubleshooting

-- please use the gradle wrapper script, as different version of Gradle might not work with the setup
+- Please use the gradle wrapper script, as different version of Gradle might not work with the setup
-	- the wrapper script uses version `3.3`
+	- The wrapper script uses version `3.3`
-- if anything is not working as expected, feel free to contact on of the authors of the TTC case or open an [issue](https://git-st.inf.tu-dresden.de/stgroup/ttc18/issues/new)
+- If anything is not working as expected, feel free to contact on of the authors of the TTC case or open an [issue](https://git-st.inf.tu-dresden.de/stgroup/ttc18/issues/new)